 I read so many things about Hobart before we visited, and truth be told, it did not disappoint.
-The city of approximately 218,000 people is a small, desirable place.
+Hobart’s population of 218,000 people makes it a small, desirable place.
 Hobart is easy to navigate, traffic is light, and while our accommodation and rental car were by no means cheap, Hobart is worth the trip!

 The main tourist centers in Hobart are Battery Point, Salamanca Place, and Franklin Wharf.The city is walkable.
 Your best bet may be to secure parking near Salamanca Place and spend the day on foot (just don’t get a parking ticket like us).